tcarlson25/Social-Media-Unifier/README.md

 ##### Facebook Setup

 \*\* NOTE \*\* - Facebook removed the ability for a user to make posts within another application by using the *publish_actions* permission as well as getting a user's timeline.
+If you try and post to facebook, it will fail.
+If it fails, simply press the back button to navigate back to the homescreen.
 A new way of posting is not yet supported by this application.
 Please continue to create the facebook app to allow for the social media application to run smoothly (disregarding Facebook)
 * Create a new Facebook application [here](https://developers.facebook.com/apps)
 * Once the App is created, add the following product
 	* **Facebook Login**